 While Heidelberg in one day is enough time to see most of the city’s popular sights, if you wish to extend your trip by a few days, there are definitely additional activities and fun things to do in Heidelberg.

-For those looking to spend 2 days in Heidelberg, there are excellent and slightly longer walks or hikes you can do to get into nature and see the city through a different lens.
+For those looking to spend 2 days exploring Heidelberg, there are excellent and slightly longer walks or hikes you can do to get into nature and see the city through a different lens.

 On your second day, you can head north of Old Town and across the Neckar River to find Heiligenberg, also referred to as All Saints’ Mountain.